morsimha/Go-code-breaker-game/README.md

 ### Multiplayer Mode
 ```
 Welcome Player 1!
 Waiting for other players...
 (1/2 connected)
+⏱️ You will have 30 seconds to make each guess!
 Player 2 has joined the game.
 (2/2 players connected)

 Game is starting with 2 players!
 Try to guess the 4-digit code.
 Players will take turns in order.
+⏱️ Each player has 30 seconds to make their guess!

 Players in this game:
 - Player 1